Wu Yan (general)

-Wu Yan (260 – before 315), courtesy name Shize, was a military general of Eastern Wu during the Three Kingdoms period of China and later for the Jin dynasty (266–420).
+Wu Yan (260 – before 315), (Note: According to Tao Huang’s biography in the Book of Jin, after Wu Yan’s death, the office of Inspector of Jiaozhou was held by Gu Mi (顧秘; son of Gu Ti), then Gu Can (顧參; son of Gu Mi), and then Gu Shou (顧壽; younger brother of Gu Can).
+From Gu Zhong's biography in the Jin Shu, Gu Zhong, Shou's younger brother (and thus another son of Gu Mi), attempted to retrieve Shou's body in Jiaozhou after he was killed, but was blocked by Du Tao's rebellion.
+The rebellion ended in 315, so Wu Yan must have died prior to that year.) courtesy name Shize, was a military general of Eastern Wu during the Three Kingdoms period of China and later for the Jin dynasty (266–420).
 He is most known for his valiant defence of Jianping (建平; southwest of present-day Xiayi County, Henan) during Jin's conquest of Wu.
 After Wu fell, Wu Yan served in administrative positions under Jin, with his most notable being the Inspector of Jiaozhou, succeeding Tao Huang, who was also a former official of Wu.

 Service in Eastern Wu

 Wu Yan was from Wu County in Wu Commandery and came from a poor background.
 The Book of Jin describes him as 8 chi tall (6 ft 2 in) and capable of fighting beasts with his bare hands.
 He began serving Wu as a minor official in Tongjiang County.
-In c.December 269, Wu Yan saw the general Xue Xu leading a large army in order to attack Jiaozhi Commandery, which caused Wu Yan to sigh out of frustration.
+In c.December 269, (Note: According to Sun Hao's biography in Sanguozhi, Xue Xu, Yu Si and Tao Huang set off from Jing province for the Jiao Province Campaign in the 11th month of the 1st year of the Jianheng era.
+This corresponds to 11 Dec 269 to 8 Jan 270 in the Julian calendar.)
+Wu Yan saw the general Xue Xu leading a large army in order to attack Jiaozhi Commandery, which caused Wu Yan to sigh out of frustration.
 A face reader named Liu Zhe (劉劄) examined Wu Yan's face and told him "Sir, based on your appearance, you too will reach the same height in your career one day.
 There is no need to yearn."

 Wu Yan received his first military role under the Grand Marshal of Wu, Lu Kang.
 Lu Kang appreciated Wu Yan's talents, but because he had plucked him from obscurity, he could not promote him further out of fear that the other generals would disapprove.
 Lu Kang devised a plan to gather the generals together.
 Secretly, he had asked someone to pretend to be crazy and surprise the generals while swinging his sword.
 The generals fled in fear when they saw the supposed madman, but Wu Yan remained calm and even defended himself with a small desk.
 The generals present all praised his bravery, so Lu Kang was finally able to promote Wu Yan to important positions.